🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 8.9 -- 10 Halle faces minimal risk from major natural disasters, with only occasional minor flooding risks from the Saale River.
+πŸŒͺ️ Natural Disaster Risk + 8.9 -- 10 Halle has very low exposure to major natural disasters; the main minor risk is localized river flooding from the Saale, but overall it is a safe, stable environment.

 🎭 CULTURE & ENTERTAINMENT